yaq007/Autofocus-Layer/README.md

 classes in the BRATS dataset, then the number of classes in this dataset will be 5, including the background (```[--num_classes 5]```) and number zero will be used to represent the background.
 - When you use the training code for your own data, please change the data path correspondingly.

+We provide the example codes for data preprocessing, including converting the data format, generating the masks and normalizing the input image.
+The corresponding text file is also provided to show the directory where the image are saved.
+You can create your own text file to save the image data path and change the corresponding code in the python scripts.
+The data normalization code is mainly derived from [DeepMedic](https://arxiv.org/abs/1603.05959).

 A small subset of the BRATS dataset (after all the above data pre-processing) is provided [here](http://cseweb.ucsd.edu/~yaq007/dataset.zip) to run the preset examples.

 ## Supported Models